 164-1-19 | Emergency projects.

-The director may approve financial assistance on an emergency basis, not to exceed the funding limits set forth in division (B)(2) of section 164.08 of the Revised Code for any project adequately designed to rectify infrastructure conditions that pose an immediate threat to the health, safety, and welfare of the residents within the jurisdiction of the project applicant.
+The director will review a request for funding of an emergency project and may approve financial assistance on an emergency basis, depending on the availability of funds and the need, for any project adequately designed to rectify infrastructure conditions that pose an immediate threat to the health, safety, and welfare of the residents within the jurisdiction of the project applicant.
 With respect to such a project, the director may suspend any provision of Chapter 164-1 of the Administrative Code as necessary to deal with the emergency.

-In determining whether or not emergency assistance is necessary, the director shall consider the following factors:
+In determining if emergency assistance is necessary, the director shall consider the following factors:

-(1) The extent to which , if any, other existing infrastructure can be used by the applicant's residents in lieu of the infrastructure posing the threat;
+(1) The extent to which other existing infrastructure can meet the needs of the applicant's residents being served by the failing infrastructure;

-(2) The capacity of the applicant to meet the emergency through the use of its own financial resources or through financial assistance programs operated by other federal, state, or local agencies;
+(2) The ability of the applicant to meet the emergency through the use of its own financial resources or through financial assistance programs operated by other federal, state, or local agencies;

-(3) The degree to which the applicant is responsible for having created the emergency itself through neglect, inadequate maintenance, or failure to plan adequately for the evolution of hazardous infrastructure conditions that could reasonably have been predicted.
+(3) The degree to which the applicant is responsible for having created the emergency itself through neglect, inadequate maintenance, or failure to plan adequately for the replacement of infrastructure.

 164-1-21 | Project agreement.

-(A) The chief executive officer of the project applicant shall execute an agreement with the director pursuant to division (A)(1) of section 164.05 of the Revised Code or with the administrator pursuant to division (B)(1) of section 164.051 of the Revised Code for the purpose of implementing any project application approved pursuant to this chapter of the Administrative Code and Chapter 164. of the Revised Code
+(A) The chief executive officer of the project applicant shall execute a project agreement with the director pursuant to division (A)(1) of section 164.05 of the Revised Code or with the administrator pursuant to division (B)(1) of section 164.051 of the Revised Code for the purpose of implementing any project application approved pursuant to this chapter of the Administrative Code and Chapter 164. of the Revised Code

-(B) The agreement referred to in paragraph (A) of this rule shall be based upon all representations made by the applicant in the project application as approved and shall contain, at a minimum, the following provisions:
+(B) The project agreement shall be based upon all representations made by the applicant in the project application as approved and shall contain, at a minimum, the following provisions:

 (1) A designation of a single office or official within the applicant's jurisdiction who shall serve as project manager;